-\begin{remark} We will use the above result for the minimax analysis in the next step.
-Yet it is not ideal for estimating the total error on $L^2([0,T] \times I \times \R^d)$ (as used in the proof of Theorem~\ref{t:main}), because the constant $C_0$ depends on the range of $\mu$, which need not be bounded on the global domain $[0, T] \times I \times \R^d$. \end{remark}
+\begin{remark} We will use the above results for the minimax analysis in the next step.
+Yet, they are not ideal for estimating the total error of $L^2([0,T] \times I \times \R^d)$ (as used in the proof of Theorem~\ref{t:main}).
+It relies on the local boundedness of the density function $\mu$, which follows from a crude estimate of the form $\mu(t,u,x) \le \exp (c (1 + \abs{x}^2))$ (see, for instance, Corollary 8.2.2, \cite{BogachevKrylovRocknerShaposhnikov2015}). \end{remark}